bazelbuild/bazel-watcher/README.md

 command will stay alive and will receive a notification of the source changes on stdin.

+By default, ibazel will finish its current invocation of bazel before beginning a new one even if a change occurs.
+Targes tagged with `ibazel_short_circuit_restart` will cancel their current bazel invocation and start a new bazel process immediately.

+Targets tagged with `ibazel_live_reload` starts a live_reload server inside iBazel and instructs it to send reload events to webbrowsers.

 ## Output Runner

 iBazel is capable of producing and running commands from the output of Bazel